Puchalapalli Sundarayya: Legislative career

 In 1952, he was elected to the Upper House of the Indian Parliament, the Rajya Sabha from the Madras Assembly constituency and became the leader of the Communist group in Parliament.
-He went to Parliament on a bicycle at a time when most of the MPs were either zamindars or hailed from aristocratic families who arrived in luxury cars.
-He was elected to the State assembly of Andhra Pradesh and remained a member of that House until 1967.
-After a long gap he contested again and got elected to the State assembly of Andhra Pradesh in 1978, he continued this up to 1983.
-Sundarayya held the party's state Secretary post in Andhra Pradesh and was a member of the Central Committee of the Party from this period to his death on 19 May 1985.
+Notably, he commuted to Parliament by bicycle, contrasting with many Members of Parliament, who were often from zamindari backgrounds and arrived in luxury cars.
+He was elected to the State Assembly of Andhra Pradesh and remained a member of that House until 1967.
+After a long gap he contested again and got elected to the State Assembly of Andhra Pradesh in 1978, he continued this up to 1983.
+Sundarayya held the party's state secretary post in Andhra Pradesh and was a member of the Central Committee of the Party from this period to his death on 19 May 1985.